Kenny Demens: Early life

 Detroit Country Day reached the 2007 Michigan High School Athletic Association Division 4 State Championship game at Ford Field.
 Demens recorded 11 tackles in the game.
+Demens was close friends with classmate Jonas Gray.
 Demens was regarded as the 23rd, 23rd and 35th best high school football linebacker in the country as a senior by Scout.com, Rivals.com and ESPN.com, respectively.
 Rivals also ranked him as the eighth best high school football player in the state of Michigan.

 College

 Demens saw action as a true freshman in three games under first-year head coach Rich Rodriguez for the 2008 Wolverines.

 Demens became a starter in the October 16 game against Iowa, and by the end of the season he recorded 10 tackles or more four times.
 He posted 12 tackles (5 solo and 7 assists) against Penn State on October 30, 10 tackles (5 solo and 5 assists) against Illinois on November 6, a career-high 13 (5 solo and 8 assists) against Wisconsin on November 20, and a career-high-tying 13 tackles (9 solo and 4 assists) against Mississippi State in the January 1, 2011 Gator Bowl.

 Under new first-year head coach Brady Hoke, Demens led the 2011 Wolverines in tackles and recorded his first three (2 solo and 2 assists) quarterback sacks.
 His solo sacks came against Northwestern on October 8 and Illinois on November 12.
 He recorded ten or more tackles three times.
 He posted 12 tackles (8 solo and 4 assists) in the rivalry game against Notre Dame on September 10 in the first night game played at Michigan Stadium, 10 tackles (5 solo and 5 assists) against Northwestern on October 8 and 11 tackles (3 solo and 8 assists) against Iowa on November 5.
 He was an honorable mention 2011 All-Big Ten Conference selection by both the coaches and the media for the 2011 team.
 Demens led the team and finished among the conference leaders in tackles/game (7.2, t-13th).

-He was named the 2011 winner of The Roger Zatkoff Award as the team's top linebacker.
+In 2012, he finished second on the team to Jake Ryan in tackles.
+He concluded his career with 51 straight games played including 33 starts.